wang0665/SmartDB-InfluxDB/InfluxDB.md

   <img src="/Image/PIC1.gif">
 </p>

-Where _ts_ is the starting time, _tn_ is the ending time.
+Where _ts_ is the starting time, _te_ is the ending time.
 From query example 2 you can get all the information for the above formula.

 ## Query Example

+### Query Example 1

 In this particular example, we want to get device ID = 0000, Channel ID = 1, the RMS current average value from 2018-05-31T00:00:00.000Z (UTC time) to 2018-05-31T01:00:00.000Z (UTC time).
 The average is based on 5 minute time window (means every 5 minutes make an average of that 5 minutes and return one value)

 ```
 SELECT mean("RMSCurrent") AS "mean_Val" FROM "SDB"."basicRetention"."SecondlyReading" WHERE time > '2018-05-31T00:00:00.000Z' AND time < '2018-05-31T01:00:00.000Z' AND "ChannelId"='1' AND "DeviceId"='0000' GROUP BY time(5m)
 ```

+### Query Example 2

 In this particular example, we want to get device ID = 000012, Channel ID = 1, the Real Power value from 2019-10-21T00:00:00.000Z (UTC time) to 2019-10-21T01:00:00.000Z (UTC time).
 There is no average process.